Smart Growth

 Downstate

-In the Hudson Valley and Long Island, populations rise rapidly and once rural communities are experiencing high demands for further development.
+In the Hudson Valley and Long Island, populations rise rapidly and once rural communities are experiencing high demand for development.
 Rapid population growth in the countryside threatens character and solvency.
 This comes at the same time as many of the first-ring downstate suburbs experience slower growth patterns and aging infrastructure.
+The growth that we have already seen, and the growth that we will could continue to experience will result in a loss of farmland, open space, and historic resources.
+Skyrocketing costs of housing, titanic taxes, traffic and long commutes will continue to impede quality of life.

 New York City